threex0/python/README.md

 # rpi-thermostat
 HVAC/Thermostat Simulator for the Raspberry Pi

-Ideally this program is to be used in tandem with an arduino 4-port relay, as well as an arduino thermostat/barometer, both of which can be interfaced into the Raspberry Pi's GPIO pins.
+Ideally this program is to be used in tandem with an arduino 4-port relay, as well as an arduino thermostat both of which can be interfaced into the Raspberry Pi's GPIO pins.

 Configuration:
 The script sets the GPIO pins to BCM mode, strictly a preference, but can be changed at the top of the file.